B2R2 Namespace

 |

 Provides functions to work with BytePattern.
-It includes functions to
+It includes functions to match a byte array or a span against a BytePattern. |

 |